Favourited 1383 times

-We cater for all dietary requirements (especially piscaterians, vegetarians and coeliacs) but unfortunately NOT vegans (as we use our own fresh delicious eggs).
+We cater for most dietary requirements (especially piscaterians, vegetarians, lactose-free and coeliacs) but unfortunately NOT vegans (as we use our own fresh delicious eggs).
 We cannot provide Halal nor Kosher food.
 Therefore we are unable to accept anyone requiring a vegan, halal or kosher diet.

 There is no TV but excellent Wifi internet, books, DVDs and many activities in the village are available.

 There is a regular bus service, so that on your free days you can travel to the coast, local towns or the city of Exeter.
 There are many cultural and historic places of interest.
 Please do some research (Google Earth) about the area so that you can see where in Devon we are.
-If you want city life we are not the place for you.
+However if you want city life we are not the place for you.
 There are no towns or cities near to the village.
 However many can be reached on your day off by bus.

-There are NO 5B buses on a Sunday OR on an English public holiday.
+There are NO 5B buses on a Sunday OR or an English public holiday.
 The 5B bus departs from Exeter every 2 hours and the journey takes approximately 1 hour and 20 minutes.
 The last bus leaves Exeter at 20.00.
 The other times of departure are listed below.

 The nearest airport is Exeter International Airport.
 There are regular buses (Stagecoach bus 56) from the airport to Exeter Bus Station.
 The bus from the airport to Exeter leaves the airport every 30 minutes.
 The journey to the bus station takes approximately 30 minutes.

 If you come via Heathrow Airport, you can take a National Express Service Coach (NX501) from the airport to the city of Exeter then the 5B bus to Dolton (as described above).
-It is a good idea to PRE-BOOK this.
+It is a good idea to PRE-BOOK the National Express.

-When in Exeter the 5B bus leaves from just outside Exeter Station and comes to Dolton.
+When in EXETER the 5B bus leaves from just outside Exeter Station and comes to Dolton.
 There is only one bus stop in Dolton.
 This is at the top of Barfield Road.
 We always greet our visitors at the bus stop but you will need to tell us the time of your arrival at the bus stop in Barfield Road.
 The 5B bus from Exeter to Dolton leaves outside the bus station (Paris Street) and passes through Exeter St. David's railway station every two hours (Monday to Saturday only).
 The 5B bus departs Paris Street at 06.20, 08.05 (or 08.15 on a Saturday), 10.15, 12.15, 14.15, 16.20, 17.35, 18.40 and the LAST bus of the day 20.00.
 There is NO bus on a SUNDAY or a PUBLIC HOLIDAY.

 You cannot pre-book the Stagecoach buses.
 You must pay for your ticket on the bus with English MONEY - make sure you have small notes (£5) or £1 coins.
 The drivers do not like to accept large notes (£10 or £20).
 Some buses may have a card machine but do not rely on this especially as many types of non-UK cards are not valid on the buses and will not be accepted..